Daremonic/payswitch-docs/payswitcher-cloud/webhooks.md

 #### Create an endpoint on your server

-You would need to set up a dedicated HTTPS or HTTP endpoint on your server with a URL as a webhook listener that will receive push notifications in the form of a POST request with JSON payload from the Hyperswitch server.
+You would need to set up a dedicated HTTPS or HTTP endpoint on your server with a URL as a webhook listener that will receive push notifications in the form of a POST request with JSON payload from the PaySwitcher server.

-#### Configure your webhook endpoint on Hyperswitch Dashboard
+#### Configure your webhook endpoint on PaySwitcher Dashboard

-Configure the above endpoint on your Hyperswitch dashboard under Settings -> Webhooks.
+Configure the above endpoint on your PaySwitcher dashboard under Settings -> Webhooks.

-#### Update Hyperswitch’s webhook endpoints on your connector Dashboard
+#### Update PaySwitcher’s webhook endpoints on your connector Dashboard

-In order for Hyperswitch to receive updates from the connectors you have selected, you would need to update Hyperswitch’s corresponding endpoints on your respective connector dashboard instead of your webhook endpoints.
+In order for PaySwitcher to receive updates from the connectors you have selected, you would need to update PaySwitcher’s corresponding endpoints on your respective connector dashboard instead of your webhook endpoints.

-Hyperswitch's webhook endpoint format is as specified below, or you can obtain the endpoint from the control center under the Processors tab.
+PaySwitcher's webhook endpoint format is as specified below, or you can obtain the endpoint from the control center under the Processors tab.

 | Environment | Webhook Endpoint                                                          |
 | ----------- | ------------------------------------------------------------------------- |